dkj/CrazyLIMS/docs/security-model.md

 `lims.current_roles()` and `lims.current_user_id()` helper functions fall back to parsing the JWT directly, so explicit `set_config` calls act as a fast path and support impersonation scripts.

+#### Role Resolution Sources

+Sessions can inherit privileges from two places:

+1. **JWT Claims** – Tokens may carry `role`/`roles` arrays. `lims.pre_request` trusts these claims and sets the database role immediately (used heavily by service integrations and API tokens).
+2. **Database Assignments** – If claims omit role data, `lims.current_user_id()` resolves the actor, and `lims.has_role()` queries `lims.user_roles` to determine memberships.
+Humans typically rely on this path to ensure role changes take effect without token regeneration.

+This dual approach allows long-lived automation tokens to bake in explicit roles while human accounts remain centrally managed inside the database.

 ### PostGraphile Flow

 PostGraphile now runs through `ops/postgraphile/server.js`, which: